-Guided Access 'child mode' on iPhone and iPad: What is it and how do you use it? - Pocket-lint
+Guided Access 'child mode' on iPhone and iPad: What is it and how do you use it?

 - Tap on 'Accessibility'

-- Scroll down to 'Guided Access' within the Learning section
+- Scroll down to 'Guided Access' within the General section

 - Toggle Guided Access on

 You'll then need to open the app you want to enable Guided Access on, such as Netflix, for example.
-Once the app is open, you'll need to triple click the home button on Touch ID phones, like the iPhone 8, or triple click the side power button on Face ID iPhones, like the iPhone XS or XR, to enable Guided Access.
+Once the app is open, you'll need to triple-click the home button on Touch ID phones, like the iPhone 8 or iPhone SE, or triple-click the side power button on Face ID iPhones, like the iPhone 13 or iPhone XR, to enable Guided Access.

 From here, a number of other settings available will appear the first time you use Guided Access on each app.
 You can circle various areas of your display to disable touch for example - they will appear grey and you can make them smaller or larger.